otissv/phototis/Robust Professional Implementation.md

 No dedicated compositing/filters workers; currently a single render worker handles all stages.
 Texture/FBO pooling and adaptive quality are partially implemented on the hybrid path; worker path needs parity.
 Caching/invalidations and more advanced scheduling are minimal. -->

+Fully implement robust solution for worker compositing blend modes

+- Worker compositing does not implement blend modes
+- Texture/FBO pooling and adaptive quality are partially implemented on the hybrid path; worker path needs parity